tuarua/BitTorrentANE/README.md

  - Run native_library/win/dependencies/RUNME.bat from cmd as Administrator.
 This will download and build the remaining dependencies needed (boost, geoip, libtorrent, openssl)

+### Known Issues
+ - The Visual Studio project only builds in Release mode.
+The Debug build throws errors.

 ### Todos
  - improve error reporting
  - Add ASDocs